CholGen/Vibecheck/README.md

 > [!NOTE]
 > The assignment of a sequence is sensitive to missing data at key sites, recombination, and other factors.
 > Therefore, caution should be taken in interpreting the results of Vibecheck.
-> All results should be confirmed with a complete phylogenetic reconstruction involving quality and compeleteness filtering, and recombination masking.
+> All results should be confirmed with a complete phylogenetic reconstruction involving quality and completeness filtering, and recombination masking.
 > We recommend the [bacpage phylogeny](https://github.com/CholGen/bacpage) (available on [Terra](https://dockstore.org/workflows/github.com/CholGen/bacpage/bacpage-phylogeny) as well) pipeline for this.

 ## Example output